-Join Ellery Connell for an in-depth discussion in this video Subdivision surfaces, part of Getting Started with MODO 601.
+Join Ellery Connell for an in-depth discussion in this video Subdivision surfaces, part of Learning MODO 601.

 In this video, we'll have a look beyond polygons and into subdivision surfaces …and how they can be used to create much smoother, more realistic geometry. …So I'm going to start here just by taking the Cube tool and I'm not going to create …a cube, I'm actually just going to create a flat plain. …I'm going to turn my radius down to 0.
 And set my segments to 1, 1 and 1, and …actually, I'm going to set my x segments up to 2, so that I get one edge down the middle. …So essentially, I have two polygons connected together in the middle.…